-^{1 [&}quot; And the Colophonians of the high town of the Medan faction, came and joined their state".]
-2 [οίκιστάς: leaders of the colony: -seated them there "under the Athenian colonial laws".
-Goeller.]
-Athenians slew Salæthus presently; though he made them many offers, and amongst other, to get the army of the Peloponnesians to rise from before Platæa; for it was yet besieged.
-But upon the rest The Athenians they went to council; and in their passion decreed slay Salæthus, though he offer to put them to death, not only those men there to withdraw the Peloponnesians present, but also all the men of Mytilene that were from the siege of of age; and to make slaves of the women and chil-The cruel decree dren: laying to their charge the revolt itself, in of the Athenians in their passion that they revolted not being in subjection as others against the Mywere: and withal the Peloponnesian fleet, which durst enter into Ionia to their aid, had not a little aggravated that commotion1.
+passion decreed to put them to death, not only those men there present, but also all the men of Mytilene that were of age; and to make slaves of the women and children: laying to their charge the revolt itself, in that they revolted not being in subjection as others were: and withal the Peloponnesian fleet, which durst enter into Ionia to their aid, had not a little aggravated that commotion 1.
 For by that it seemed that the revolt was not made without much premeditation.
 They therefore sent a galley to inform Paches of their decree, with command to put the Mytilenæans presently to death.
-But the next day The Athenians they felt a kind of repentance in themselves; and repent of their decree, and conbegan to consider what a great and cruel decree it sult anew. was, that not the authors only, but the whole city should be destroyed.
-Which when the ambassadors of the Mytilenæans that were there present, and such Athenians as favoured them, understood, they wrought with those that bare office2, to bring the matter again into debate; wherein they easily prevailed, forasmuch as to them also it was well known, that the most of the city were desirous to have III.
+But the next day they felt a kind of repentance in themselves; and began to consider what a great and cruel decree it was, that not the authors only, but the whole city should be destroyed.
+Which when the ambassadors of the Mytilenæans that were there present, and such Athenians as favoured them, understood, they wrought with those that bare office2, to bring the matter again into debate; wherein they easily prevailed, forasmuch as to them also it was well known, that the most of the city were desirous to have means to consult of the same anew.
+The assembly being presently met, amongst the opinions of divers others Cleon also, the son of Cleænetus, who in the former assembly had won to have them killed, being of all the citizens most violent and with the people at that time far the most powerful, stood forth and said in this manner: